Thank you for your interest in our Teen Summer Program!

-- Immunization records – requirements include two (2) doses of MMR (measles, mumps, rubella), two (2) doses of Varicella (chickenpox) and the Tdap immunization (Tetanus, diphtheria, whooping cough/pertussis).
+- Immunization records – requirements include: COVID vaccine(s), two (2) doses of MMR (measles, mumps, and rubella), two (2) doses of Varicella (chickenpox) and the Tdap immunization (Tetanus, diphtheria, whooping cough/pertussis).
 In lieu of documentation, a positive antibody blood titer can be obtained to confirm immunity.

 - Interview: After your completed application packet has been received, it will be reviewed and evaluated.
 Teens selected for an interview will receive an email invitation.
 Peer interviews will be conducted by student volunteer leaders and community volunteers.